 Within Admissions, the recruitment & outreach team that includes this position is a dynamic, committed group of professionals with diverse backgrounds and perspectives who are often the first UO representatives that thousands of students per year from around the US and beyond will meet in the process of choosing whether to apply to, and ultimately attend, the University of Oregon.
 Their care for the students extends beyond the desire to have students choose Oregon, and also extends to our outreach mission, making sure that students and their families feel empowered about the college preparation, search, and choice process, regardless of where they enroll.
 In light of the university’s growing presence around the US and beyond, we are adding to this dedicated staff in order to accomplish even more in our work.

-Position Summary As a member of the Student Services & Enrollment Management team, the admissions counselor intern is responsible for representing the University of Oregon (UO) to multiple constituencies, including prospective students, their families, and school/community contacts.
-Like all other counselors on the team, the counselor intern independently develops and implements recruiting initiatives to meet application and enrollment goals, and also conducts holistic review of freshman applications for their assigned territory, and others as assigned.
-The counselor must be effective at independently planning recruitment strategies including high school visits, area receptions, and individual meetings.
+Position Summary As a member of the Student Services & Enrollment Management team, the Admissions Counselor Intern is responsible for representing the University of Oregon (UO) to multiple constituencies, including prospective students, their families, and school/community contacts.
+Like all other counselors on the team, the Counselor Intern independently develops and implements recruiting initiatives to meet application and enrollment goals, and also conducts holistic review of freshman applications for their assigned territory, and others as assigned.
+The Counselor Intern must be effective at independently planning recruitment strategies including high school visits, area receptions, and individual meetings.
 Additionally, this position is a front-line service provider with primary responsibility for student admission counseling, recruitment travel, and management of the assigned geographic areas.
 The position requires a significant level of independent judgment and autonomy in regards to work planning; representation of the university to thousands of students, families, counselors, and other key staff at secondary schools and community colleges; expert counseling of students and families; and application of university admission policy through holistic admission review.
 Secondary responsibilities include scholarship review, and other duties as assigned.
-This position reports to the Senior Assistant Director of Admissions for Recruitment.
+This position reports to the Senior Assistant Director of Transfer Admissions and Residency Officer.

 This position is a full-time, twelve-month contract that runs for one fiscal/academic year only, and is not renewable or repeatable.